swartchris8/swartchris8.github.io/_posts/2020-10-04-spacy_ner_musings.md

 So then I was wondering why would a larger vocabulary improve performance?

 My naive answer would be that the more words are out of vocabulary the harder it is to learn an entity.
-So if you have a cancer type classification task and all anatomy parts are out of your vocabulary it will be harder to distinguish them for the model
+So if you have a cancer type classification task and all anatomy parts are out of your vocabulary it will be harder to distinguish them for the model.
+Why do you think vocabulary size impacts NER performance?

 [1]: https://i.stack.imgur.com/mMqsU.png